pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 12.md

 We talk more about the encounter and how Kaya is now known to him as are we, but we think still not Taysa.
 She urges us to spend the night here, but then seek Niv tomorrow.

-She has a MOU made by **Ral Zarek** (Niv's 2ic sorta) which was one of the alliances that she had made with the Izzit.
+She has a MOU made by **Ral Zarek** (Niv's 2ic sorta) which was one of the alliances that she had made with the Izzet.
 It should get us somewhere through the door, but we need to hide it.
 A Bag Of Holding is not sufficient.
 We will be searched on exit.
 Gnog looks at Taz and says, "I have a very difficult question which I fear might treat you more as object than a person", but Taz says, "of course you can, it's the obvious solution - the panel on my left hand side is probably the easist to access; Zorbu always seemed to start there for access when I was being commissioned.
 Deni is easily dextrous enough and hides the paper inside, closing the panel.

 More food.
 Very good of course.